Secret Army (Belgium): Activities

 The group's leaders attempted to forge contacts with the Belgian government in London and with the British Special Operations Executive (SOE) and MI9.
 In 1942, Claser travelled to London in person to bring the organisation into contact with both the Belgian and British authorities.
 The Belgian government, however, distrusted the intentions of the Belgian Legion.
 Although expanding rapidly, the Belgian Legion was beset by internal political disputes.
 Arrests of leading resistance members also destabilised the movement.
-By the end of the occupation, Claser, Lentz and Bastin had all been arrested.
+By the end of the occupation, Claser, Lentz, and Bastin had all been arrested.

 In 1943, the Belgian Legion changed its name to "Army of Belgium" (Armée de Belgique or Leger van België) and subsequently to the Secret Army (Armée Secrete or Geheim Leger) in June 1944.
 Between 1943 and 1944, the majority of the aid sent to the resistance in occupied Belgium was delivered to the group.
 In exchange, however, the group had to subscribe to the government's strategic plans to avoid confrontation with the Germans until shortly before the Liberation of Belgium when the group was tasked with providing tactical help to the Allied forces.
 Relations between the Belgian government and the Secret Army remained tense throughout the war, however, with neither party trusting the other.
 In February 1944, Jules Pire took over as its leader and began to restructure the group's leadership and make it more cohesive.
-As part of its attempt to resemble an official army, the group even adopted its own form of uniform in April 1944 based on worker's overalls.
+As part of its attempt to resemble an official army, the group adopted its own uniform in April 1944, modelled on worker's overalls.

 Shortly after D-Day in June 1944, the Secret Army was ordered to begin sabotaging railway and communications networks.
-Together with other groups including the Front de l'Indépendance and Witte Brigade, Secret Army personnel played an important role in the capture of the Port of Antwerp in September 1944 before the arrival of Canadian troops, preventing the Germans from destroying the installation as they prepared to retreat.
+Together with other groups including the Front de l'Indépendance and the Witte Brigade, Secret Army personnel played an important role in the capture of the Port of Antwerp in September 1944 before the arrival of Canadian troops, preventing the Germans from destroying the installation as they prepared to retreat.

 At its height in 1944, the Secret Army had as many as 54,000 members across Belgium.
 Around 4,000 members of the Secret Army were killed during the occupation.
 After the liberation, many members of the Secret Army were incorporated into the re-formed Belgian Army's new Fusilier Battalions.
 As many as 80 percent of the 53,700 soldiers in the battalions had previously been members of the Secret Army or the small National Royalist Movement.